qheilmann/CommandAPI-docs/docs/en/create-commands/arguments/types/literal/multiliteral-arguments.md

 ::::tip Example – Using multi literals to make the gamemode command

 In this example, we'll show how to use multi literals to declare Minecraft's `/gamemode` command.
-As you can see from the example code below, the argument declaration and command declaration is the same as if you were declaring any normal argument or command.
+As you can see from the example code below, the argument declaration and command declaration are the same as if you were declaring any normal argument or command.

 :::tabs
 ===Java